Netcracker/KubeMarine/documentation/internal/Hardening.md

       type: DirectoryOrCreate
 ```

-In the above case, the `secrets` and `configmaps` are encrypted on the first key of the `aesgcm` provider, but the previously encrypted `secrets` and `configmaps` are decrypted on any keys of any providers that are matched.
+In the above case, `secrets` and `configmaps` are encrypted on the first key of the `aesgcm` provider, but the previously encrypted `secrets` and `configmaps` are decrypted on any keys of any providers that are matched.
 This approach allows to change both encryption providers and keys during the operation.
 The keys should be random strings in base64 encoding. `identity` is the default provider that does not provide any encryption at all.
 For more information, refer to [https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).

-As per CIS bechmark (kube-bench checks), `aesgcm` provider for encrypption is not recognized as appropriate provider.
-To fulfil this requirement, we have to configure `aescbc`, `secretxbox` or `kms` as encryption provider.
+As per the CIS benchmark (kube-bench checks), the `aesgcm` provider for encryption is not recognized as an appropriate provider.
+To fulfil this requirement, we have to configure `aescbc`, `secretxbox`, or `kms` as an encryption provider.

 ### Integration with External KMS

 There is an encryption provider `kms` that allows using an external `Key Management Service` for the key storage, therefore the keys are not stored in the `EncryptionConfiguration` file, which is more secure.
 The `kms` provider needs to deploy a KMS plugin for further use.
 The `Trousseau` KMS plugin is an example.
 It works through a unix socket, therefore `Trousseau` pods must be run on the same nodes as `kube-apiserver`.
-In case of using the KMS provider, the `EncryptionConfiguration` is as follows (`Vault` is a KMS):
+In case of using a KMS provider, the `EncryptionConfiguration` is as follows (`Vault` is a KMS):

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1